mathiasmantelli/awesome-mobile-robotics/README.md

 * [MBPlanner](https://github.com/unr-arl/mbplanner_ros) | A ROS software package for Motion Primitives-based Exploration Path Planning.
 * [SalsaNext](https://github.com/TiagoCortinhal/SalsaNext) | A uncertainty-aware semantic segmentation of a full 3D LiDAR point cloud in real-time.
 * [CoppeliaSim](https://www.coppeliarobotics.com/) | A robot simulator.
+* [ROS Navigation Stack](http://wiki.ros.org/navigation) | A 2D navigation stack that takes in information from odometry, sensor streams, and a goal pose and outputs safe velocity commands that are sent to a mobile base.
+* [ROS 2 Navigation](https://navigation.ros.org/) | It is the spiritual successor of the ROS Navigation Stack.
+* [RobotWebTools](http://robotwebtools.org/) | It is a collection of open-source modules and tools for building web-based robot apps.

 ### Conferences ###